OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 higher the number, the finer the resolution and longer the computational time; we recommend that ``NumTwrNds`` be between 10 and 20 to balance accuracy with computational expense.
-For each node, ``TwrElev`` specifies the local elevation of the tower node above ground (or above MSL for offshore wind turbines or above the seabed for MHK turbines), ``TwrDiam`` specifies the local tower diameter, ``TwrCd`` specifies the local tower drag-force coefficient, ``TwrTI`` specifies the turbulence intensity used in the Eames tower shadow model (``TwrShadow`` = 2) as a fraction (rather than a percentage) of the wind fluctuation, and ``TwrCb`` specifies the tower buoyancy coefficient.
+For each node, ``TwrElev`` specifies the local elevation of the tower node above ground (or relative to MSL for offshore wind and floating MHK turbines or relative to the seabed for fixed MHK turbines), ``TwrDiam`` specifies the local tower diameter, ``TwrCd`` specifies the local tower drag-force coefficient, ``TwrTI`` specifies the turbulence intensity used in the Eames tower shadow model (``TwrShadow`` = 2) as a fraction (rather than a percentage) of the wind fluctuation, and ``TwrCb`` specifies the tower buoyancy coefficient.
 ``TwrElev`` must be entered in monotonically increasing order—from the lowest (tower-base) to the highest (tower-top) elevation.
+For floating MHK turbines with the tower below MSL, tower nodes should be entered as increasingly negative values, from the tower-base (closest to the platform) to the tower-top (closest to the nacelle).
 Values of ``TwrTI`` between 0.05 and 0.4 are recommended.
 Values larger than 0.4 up to 1 will trigger a warning that the results will need to be interpreted carefully, but the code will allow such values for scientific investigation purposes. ``TwrCb`` is defined at each node as the cross-sectional area of the tower divided by the